nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/tracing.md

 EOF
 ```

 This policy attaches to the coffee HTTPRoute and enables ratio-based tracing, sampling 75% of requests.
-The `spanAttributes` provide extra data.
+The span attribute is only included in the spans for the routes referenced in this policy.

 Check the status of the policy: